What is Release Management?

 Queue deployment job: Release Management schedules the deployment job on an available automation agent.
 An agent is a piece of software that is capable of running tasks in the deployment.

 Agent selection: An automation agent picks up the job.
 The agents for Release Management are exactly the same as those that run your Builds in VSTS and TFS.
-A release definition can contain settings to select an appropriate agent at runtime.
+A release pipeline can contain settings to select an appropriate agent at runtime.

 Download artifacts: The agent downloads all the artifacts specified in that release (provided you have not opted to skip the download).
 The agent currently understands two types of artifacts: Team Build artifacts and Jenkins artifacts.